VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 is licensed under [CC-NC-BY-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), with the a few extra stipulations

-* Contributors must agree that I (Vega) can still collect donations though the site - at the moment this is though Github Sponsors and Venmo, though this may change in the future.
+* Contributors must agree that I (Vega) can still collect donations though the site - at the moment this is though GitHub Sponsors and Venmo, though this may change in the future.
 This covers the cost of the domain, and gives me a little spending money to justify purchases that allow me to write further content.
 * Contributors also agree that I (Vega) or one other person - "The Backup" - I appoint at a time may grant this same exception to those wishing to host a fork of OpGudides themselves.
 In the event that I am unable to grant this exception further, the last person appointed "The Backup" becomes the copyright holder of the OpGuides name, logo, Interviews, and blog posts and may appoint a new backup.
   * Currently Soatok Dreamseeker of https://soatok.blog is "The Backup"